DhruvaSambrani/dhruvasambrani.github.io/cv.md

 I started making the [Unofficial IISER-M app](https://play.google.com/store/apps/details?id=com.dhruva.iiser) for Android in the Summer of 2019.
 With 200+ downloads, it remains in constant development with new features being added every 6 Months

-### IISER-M PC | HTML-CSS-JS | electron

-A [PC version](https://github.com/DhruvaSambrani/IISERM_pc) of the Unofficial IISER App is in the making, to facilitate easy usage of institute resources

 ### QuantumComputing.jl | Julia

 An attempt to simulate a Quantum Computer and making a [Julia module](https://github.com/DhruvaSambrani/QuantumComputing.jl) for the same.
 [The associated paper](https://dhruvasambrani.github.io/papers/qc.pdf) also acts as the documentation